-- 1. An annualized rate of return in excess of the annualized U.S. equity market returns as measured by the Russell 3000 Index, and - 2.
-An annualized rate of return within the upper 33rd percentile of the InvestorForce database or similar database of the annualized returns of diversified domestic equity portfolios.
+- 1. An annualized rate of return in excess of the annualized U.S. equity market returns as measured by the Russell 3000 Index. - 2.
+An annualized rate of return within the upper 33rd percentile of the InvestorForce database or similar database of the annualized returns of diversified domestic equity portfolios over the short to intermediate term which should result in a top quartile return over longer periods of time.